zama-ai/tfhe-rs/tfhe/docs/integer/serialization.md

 As explained in the introduction, some types (`Serverkey`, `Ciphertext`) are meant to be shared with the server that does the computations.

 The easiest way to send these data to a server is to use the serialization and deserialization features.
-Concrete integer uses the serde framework, so serde's Serialize and Deserialize are implemented.
+TFHE-rs  uses the serde framework, so serde's Serialize and Deserialize are implemented.

 To be able to serialize our data, a [data format](https://serde.rs/#data-formats) needs to be picked.
 Here, [bincode](https://crates.io/crates/bincode) is a good choice, mainly because it is binary format.